alexiglad/alexiglad.github.io/_posts/2025-12-29-future_of_multimodal.md

 So if text and images are so poorly aligned, what modalities *are* well aligned?

 Fortunately, nature has already given us a pair of modalities that are *beautifully* aligned: **video and audio**.
 Both are continuous signals.
 Both are high-dimensional and contain low-level information.
 They share the same temporal structure---when a door slams in a video, you hear it at exactly the same moment.
-The alignment isn't something humans had to create through labeling; it's just there.
+The alignment isn't something humans had to create through labeling (which is expensive and unscalable), it's naturally there.

 What makes this even better is that video-audio data exists *for free* in the real world.
 No expensive labeling or data curation[^1].
 You want aligned multimodal data?
 Just go outside and hit record, or strap a camera on a baby (I'm slightly joking with this, but not really, see [SAYCam](https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00039/97495/SAYCam-A-Large-Longitudinal-Audiovisual-Dataset)).